StamusNetworks/scirius/doc/installation-ce.rst

 Installing Scirius CE
 ---------------------

 Scirius CE is an application written in `Django <https://www.djangoproject.com/>`_.
-You can install it like any other Django application.

-The following procedure has been tested on Debian Wheezy and Sid and Ubuntu LTS 12.04.
+It requires at least Django 1.11 and has not yet support for Django 2.0.

+Scirius CE also uses `webpack <https://webpack.js.org/>`_ for to build CSS and JS bundle.

 Dependencies
 ~~~~~~~~~~~~

-Scirius CE is using the following Django modules:

-* tables2
-* south
-* bootstrap3
-* requests
-* revproxy

 The easy way to install the dependencies is to use `pip <https://pypi.python.org/pypi/pip>`_: